MlkMahmud/lannister-pay/README.md

 # lannister-pay
-Technical assessment for a backend development role at Flutterwave.
+Technical assessment for a backend engineering role at Flutterwave.